top of page

 GLOBAL NETWORK

-Any discussion on prisoners in a sympathetic manner evokes a sharp response “Why do we have to care about criminals?”
+Any discussion on prisoners in a sympathetic manner evokes a sharp response: “Why do we have to care about criminals?”
 They are dangerous criminals!
 Murderers!
-And so on… It is a general perception of people that the prisoners are dangerous criminals and hence deserve no mercy.
-We also have noted that every year more children are separated from a parent by crime than by divorce, GNE has identified children afflicted due to parental imprisonment and crime.
+And so on… It is a general perception of people that prisoners are dangerous criminals and, hence, deserve no mercy.
+We also have noted that every year, more children are separated from a parent by crime than by divorce; GNEquality-India has identified children afflicted due to parental imprisonment and crime.
 The children of prisoners are up to three times more likely to suffer mental health problems.
-The children of prisoners are seven times more likely to commit crime than others.
-Therefore we are at GNE-India pleased to take effort to take care of the children whose parents have committed crime due imbalanced emotions.
+The children of prisoners are seven times more likely to commit crimes than others.
+Therefore, we at GNEquality-India are pleased to make an effort to take care of the children whose parents have committed crimes due to imbalanced emotions.

 Positively Impacted the lives of over